Application

 In this configuration, Qovery will pull the chosen container registry an image you have pre-built and deploy it on your kubernetes cluster.

-To improve the security and avoid deploying images from non-authorized registries, we have decided to restrict the list of Container Registry you can use during the setup process.
+To improve security and avoid deploying images from non-authorized registries, we have decided to restrict the list of Container Registry you can use during the setup process.
 Only an administrator with the right permissions can manage it from the Container Registry Management page

 Create an Application